 Tarps can provide shade and may be better than direct sunlight.
 However, nothing can beat plant shade when it comes to staying cool.
 Opt for keeping your coop/run in the shade of trees/bushes and out of reach of the sun’s rays.

 For days when the chickens can’t roam free, try putting a drip hose in the chickens’ run or even just soaking the ground once or twice a day.
-This can make a huge difference.
-Just a cool ground to sit in or scratch in can keep chickens much cooler.
-Plus, as the water evaporates, it cools the air molecules close to the ground and provides a pocket of coolness near the ground (I.e where a chicken’s body level is).
+(Just be sure that it dries completely from time to time.
+Constant wetness and warmpth can breed bacteria).
+Cool ground to sit in or scratch in can keep chickens much cooler.
+Plus, as the water evaporates, it cools the air molecules close to the ground and provides a pocket of coolness where the chicken’s body level is.